techinayam/inayam-doc/ai-hashtag-generator/privacy.md

 ## Inayam AI Hashtag Generator

-### Global Language Support for Any Country 🌍
+#### Global Language Support for Any Country 🌍

 The **Inayam AI Hashtag Generator** is designed to support **any language from any country**.
-Whether you're creating content in English, Spanish, Hindi, Tamil, Portuguese, Mandarin, or any other language, our AI-driven generator ensures that your hashtags are **relevant, accurate, and localized** to reach your target audience.
+Whether you're creating content in WorldWide, India, Italy, Portuguese, Australia, or any other language, our AI-driven generator ensures that your hashtags are **relevant, accurate, and localized** to reach your target audience.

-### Multi-Platform Compatibility 🚀
+#### Multi-Platform Compatibility 🚀

 Our hashtag generator works seamlessly across all the major platforms where hashtags make an impact.
 It’s perfect for content creators, marketers, and businesses looking to **boost visibility** and **engage with the right audience**.
 Here's where you can use it: